dashingsoft/pyarmor/README.md

 * BCC mode for armv7 and x86
 * Support Python 3.12

-As the plan PyArmor status will be stable by the end of 2024 (Dec.
+PyArmor status will be stable by the end of 2024 (Dec.
 31, 2024)

 ### New EULA